YUKI PAN

 insights

 • Some friction was observed when users read the artist profile; participants impulsively scanned other parts of the page when looking for contact information.
-However, this could potentially be useful friction as it forces users to review information carefully before impulsively looking for booking details, rather than an actual pain point.

 REFLECTION